TurboGears/tg2docs/book/appendices/commandline.rst

 The above command will enable the reloading of the server every time you save a file, which is a very nice feature :)

+.. todo:: Add links to our deployment docs when done

 .. _paster tginfo: